aretiz/amp-multitask-classifier/README.md

 # Multitask Classification of Antimicrobial Peptides for Simultaneous Assessment of Antimicrobial Property and Structural Fold

+## Published Work
+This project is an implementation of the research presented in the paper that has been accepted at the [International Conference on Acoustics, Speech, and Signal Processing (ICASSP) 2024](https://www.icassp2024.org/).

+The full paper can be found in the conference proceedings or accessed directly [here](link-to-the-paper-if-available).
 ## Introduction
 This repository houses an innovative multitask classifier designed to recognize Antimicrobial Peptides (AMPs) and predict their alpha-helical folds simultaneously.
-AMPs play a crucial role in the innate immune system and have significant potential in drug design and cancer treatment research.
-The three-dimensional structure of peptides, particularly alpha-helical structures, influences their ability to disrupt cell membranes effectively.

 ## Key Features
 - Multitask classification: Simultaneously identifies AMPs and predicts their alpha-helical folds.